Why “Plural” — Ending Multiple-to-Multiple Discrimination

 Who is multiple, but still in danger, and not even allowed to seek out therapy? (trafficked people, sex workers, people still living at “home” with abusers, people in domestic violence situations, S/RA survivors whose own programming may prevent them, and psych survivors who are petrified of being institutionalized and harmed again)

 Who would be afraid that their other services would be at risk if they got an accurate diagnosis?
 (The stigma against being multiple actually affects physical health support for people with disabilities.
-Some can’t afford being shuffled back-and-forth between mental health and physical health services and have to pick one over the other to focus their money or spoons on — and physical health may win as a life-support issue)
+Some can’t afford being shuffled back-and-forth between mental health and physical health services and have to pick one over the other to focus their money or spoons on — and physical health may win as a life-support issue.
+Also trans people who are seeking transition, again.)

 So, What to do about it?